hrshdhgd/llm-change-agent/README.md

 # LLM Change Agent

 ## Overview
 LLM Change Agent is a command-line tool designed to interact with various language models from different providers.
-It allows users to generate text using specified models and providers.
+It allows users to generate KGCL commands using specified models and providers via prompts.

 ## Features
 - Given a prompt relevant to making ontology resource changes, the agent responds with KGCL change statements.